openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ##### Application Manager

-The application manager ensures progress through the process, helps the project understand the work to be completed and to move though the application process.
-Typically the application manager will be one of the Foundation staff members.
+he Application Manager ensures progress through the process, helps the project understand the work to be completed along with explaining where they are in the application process.
+Applications Managers can be a member of the OpenJS Foundation staff, CPC Member, or other person approved by the CPC.

 ##### Application Champion